metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 helps to detect bad chars which would violate some project guidelines, such as unable to save file in UTF-8 format without having a warning from static analyzer.
 6. [Bookmarks](https://marketplace.visualstudio.com/items?itemName=alefragnani.Bookmarks)
+Helps you to bookmark various places in project to easily navigate back and forth and to "keep" less in your head.

-If you do not have this environment setup, you'll have to implement these settings some other way around for your code editor.
+If you don't have this environment setup, you'll have to implement these settings some other way around for your code editor.

 ## Code style